lilsnoops2/anm_itops_playbooks/README.md

 - If these variables are not passed in via the -e argument, they will be prompted for during the script execution
 - Remember to use -l or --limit to run playbook on specific hosts/groups: Example: -l 'switch,router' will clean the disk for all devices belonging to groups switch or router.
 - `ansible_user` (required): Username to log in to devices
-- `ansible_password` (required): Password to log in to devices (if a device does not log into a dveice in enable, this same password will be tried for enable mode)
+- `ansible_password` (required): Password to log in to devices (if a device does not log into a device in enable, this same password will be tried for enable mode)
-- `enable` (optional): Enable password for higher privilages, defaults to ansible_password when not defined
+- `enable` (optional): Enable password for higher privileges, defaults to ansible_password when not defined
 - `confirm` (required): When running this script, a confirmation is required before deleting files, if running using passed -e, this var is required for afk operation.

 **Examples**